enricmartos/media-converter-app/README.md

 ### With Docker

 - Clone this repo to your local machine.
-Docker-compose version must above 1.18 (Upgrade docker-compose to the latest version)[https://stackoverflow.com/questions/49839028/how-to-upgrade-docker-compose-to-latest-version].
+Docker-compose version must above 1.18 [Upgrade docker-compose to the latest version](https://stackoverflow.com/questions/49839028/how-to-upgrade-docker-compose-to-latest-version).
 Don't forget to restart your shell after performing all the steps.
 ```
 # Start docker-compose

-$ docker-compose up
+$ docker-compose -f docker-compose-debug.yaml up
 ```

+- Open your browser and test the application on *localhost:8086/media-converter/documentation*

 ## Usage